The Ultimate Taco Bowl Recipe: A Healthy and Irresistible Feast

 Step 2: Cooking the Protein

-- Ground Beef: In a skillet, brown the ground beef over medium heat.
+• Ground Beef: In a skillet, brown the ground beef over medium heat.
 Once browned, drain any excess fat, and then add taco seasoning (store-bought or homemade) and a splash of water.
-Simmer for a few minutes to combine the flavors.
+Simmer for a few minutes to combine the flavours.

-- Chicken: If you’re using chicken, season with salt, pepper, and spices like cumin and chili powder.
+• Chicken: If you’re using chicken, season with salt, pepper, and spices like cumin and chilli powder.
 Grill, sauté, or bake until fully cooked, then chop or shred it into bite-sized pieces.

-- Fish: For fish taco bowls, season the fish with a bit of chili powder, garlic, and lime juice.
+• Fish: For fish taco bowls, season the fish with a bit of chilli powder, garlic, and lime juice.
 Grill or pan-sear the fish until it’s cooked through and easily flakes apart.

 Step 3: Preparing the Toppings